 B. Optimization of Chromatin Digestion

-Optimal conditions for the digestion of cross-linked chromatin DNA to 150–900 base pairs in length is highly dependent on the ratio of Micrococcal Nuclease to the amount of tissue or number of cells used in the digest.
+Optimal conditions for the digestion of cross-linked chromatin DNA to 150–900 bp in length is highly dependent on the ratio of micrococcal nuclease to the amount of tissue or number of cells used in the digest.
 Below is a protocol for determination of the optimal digestion conditions for a specific tissue or cell type.

 - Prepare cross-linked nuclei from 125 mg of tissue or 2 X 107 cells (equivalent of 5 IP preps), as described in Protocol Sections I, II, and III.
 Stop after Step 2 of Protocol Section III and proceed as described below.

 - Transfer 100 μl of the nuclei preparation into 5 individual 1.5 ml microcentrifuge tubes and place on ice.